Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-We also observe unsolved bugs exhibit significantly higher complexity as measured by hunk divergence.
-The mean hunk count for unsolved bugs is 6.0 compared to 3.86 for the overall dataset, a 55\% increase.
+\begin{change} We also observe that unsolved bugs exhibit significantly higher complexity as measured by hunk divergence.
+The mean hunk count for unsolved bugs is 5.67 compared to 3.84 for the overall dataset, a 48\% increase.
 Also, a surprising finding concerns the spatial distribution of changes.
 We classified bugs by proximity class based on how close the required changes are to each other.
 Intuitively, bugs requiring spatially close changes (classified as ``Cluster'') should be easier to fix because related modifications are localized.
-However, 60\% of unsolved bugs are Cluster-type, with a mean divergence of 0.579, higher than the overall mean of 0.467.
+However, 58.33\% of unsolved bugs are Cluster-type, with a mean divergence of 0.52, higher than the overall mean of 0.452.
 This analysis reveals that physical co-location of changes does not guarantee a successful repair by coding agents.
-Despite changes occurring in the same file or nearby lines, high divergence indicates that agents struggle to generate a coherent fix.
+Despite changes occurring in the same file or nearby lines, high divergence indicates that agents struggle to generate a coherent fix. \end{change}

-The distribution of unsolved bugs across projects is highly skewed.
-Eight of the ten unsolved bugs (80\%) originate from the \code{JacksonDatabind} project, despite JacksonDatabind bugs comprising only 11\% of the overall dataset. \code{JacksonDatabind} bugs are particularly challenging because they involve complex type systems with deep inheritance hierarchies, annotation-driven behavior where semantics are specified through metadata rather than code, and polymorphic serialization logic requiring runtime type resolution.
+\begin{change} The distribution of unsolved bugs across projects is highly skewed.
+Eight of the twelve unsolved bugs (66.67\%) originate from the \code{JacksonDatabind} project, despite \code{JacksonDatabind} bugs comprising only 10.15\% of the overall dataset.
+The remaining four unsolved bugs are split between \code{Closure} (two bugs, Java) and \code{Astropy} (two bugs, Python). \code{JacksonDatabind} bugs are particularly challenging because they involve complex type systems with deep inheritance hierarchies, annotation-driven behavior where semantics are specified through metadata rather than code, and polymorphic serialization logic requiring runtime type resolution. \end{change}

-Overall, despite localization success for half of these bugs, none were successfully repaired, demonstrating a distinct localization-repair gap.
+Overall, despite localization success for \changeinline{7 of the 12} unsolved bugs, none were successfully repaired, demonstrating a distinct localization-repair gap.
 The high mean hunk count and divergence values reveal a complexity threshold beyond which all agents fail.